openebs/zfs-localpv/docs/faq.md

 ### 8. How to migrate PVs to the new node in case old node is not accessible

 The ZFS-LocalPV driver will set affinity on the PV to make the volume stick to the node so that pod gets scheduled to that node only where the volume is present.
-Now the problem here is when that node is not accesible due to some reason and we moved the disks to a new node and imported the pool there, the pods will not be scheduled to this node as k8s scheduler will be looking for that node only to schedule the pod.
+Now, the problem here is, when that node is not accesible due to some reason and we move the disks to a new node and import the pool there, the pods will not be scheduled to this node as k8s scheduler will be looking for that node only to schedule the pod.

-Now with the release of 1.7.0, ZFS-LocalPV driver has the ability to pass the affinity key at the deployment time.
-So, now the driver will use the provided key(default kubernetes.io/hostname) to set the affinity on the PV.

-While deploying the ZFS-LocalPV driver, we should label the node first using some custom key and some unique value
+Now, with the release of 1.7.0, ZFS-LocalPV driver has the ability to use the user defined affinity for creating the PV.
+While deploying the ZFS-LocalPV driver, we should label all the nodes first using the key `openebs.io/nodeid` with some unique value
 ```
-$ kubectl label node node-1 custom.openebs.io/nodeid=custom-node-1
+$ kubectl label node node-1 openebs.io/nodeid=custom-value-1
 ```

-In the above command the custom key is `custom.openebs.io/nodeid` and value is `custom-node-1`.
-You can pick your own key and value, just make sure that the value is unique for each node.
+In the above command, we have labelled the node `node-1` using the key `openebs.io/nodeid` and the value we have used here is `custom-value-1`.
+You can pick your own value, just make sure that the value is unique for all the nodes.
 We have to label all the nodes in the cluster with the unique value.
-For example node-2 and node-3 can be labelled as below:
+For example, `node-2` and `node-3` can be labelled as below:

 ```
-$ kubectl label node node-2 custom.openebs.io/nodeid=custom-node-2
+$ kubectl label node node-2 openebs.io/nodeid=custom-value-2
-$ kubectl label node node-3 custom.openebs.io/nodeid=custom-node-3
+$ kubectl label node node-3 openebs.io/nodeid=custom-value-3
 ```

-Now, we need to pass the above custom key to ZFS-LocalPV driver, we can update the `NODE_AFFINITY_KEY` env in the zfs-operator yaml (total 2 places, controller and agent both needs this info) with the above key.
-By default, the driver uses `kubernetes.io/hostname` as the affinity key.
+Now, the Driver will use `openebs.io/nodeid` as the key and the corresponding value to set the affinity on the PV and k8s scheduler will consider this affinity label while scheduling the pods.

 Now, when a node is not accesible, we need to do below steps